peec/minibase-plugin-csrfprotection/README.md

 $mb->initPlugins(array('Pkj\Minibase\Plugin\Csrf\CsrfPlugin' => null));
 ```

 Echo `$csrfTokenInput` in the forms that does post requests.
+Note, also `$csrfToken` is available, it contains only the token.

 ```php